Course Alert Information

 - Difficulty comprehending course content

-If a student receives a course alert in trouble?
+If a student receives a course alert, are they in trouble?

 What are the resources students should use?

 - First and foremost, connect with the instructor of the course!
-Make sure you are on the same page and you understand your grade, how the class works, etc. Ask for recommendations on how to improve in the course.
+Make sure you are on the same page and you understand your grade, how the class works, etc. Ask your course instructor for recommendations on how to improve in the course.

-- There are a lot of academic and wellness resources for College of Engineering students!
-Check them out here: https://www.colorado.edu/engineering-advising/resources
+- There are a lot of academic and wellness resources for College of Engineering & Applied Science students!

 - Your Academic Advisor is also a great resource!
-See their drop-in hours and appointments in Buff Portal Advising: https://www.colorado.edu/buffportaladvising/
+See their availability in Buff Portal Advising.

 Which classes participate in the course alert program?

-Right now we do not have a public list of courses that participate.
-There are courses from all over campus, but mainly in the College of Engineering and the College of Arts & Sciences.
-Not every class participates, and sometimes even some sections of a class do and some do not.
+All undergraduate courses across campus are encouraged to participate, but not every class does; sometimes even some sections of a class participate and some do not.
 If you do not receive a course alert for a class, that could mean your instructor didn't participate in this program or you are doing just fine in the course.
 To know for sure, please ask your instructor what your grade is in the class (if you are not sure).
 You can also ask your instructor if they participate in the course alert program.

 I am a faculty member - where do I find information about this program?